 Today, we’re going to discuss how pressure-sensing screens on the iPhone 7 and iPhone 7 Plus enhance Phone, one of the most frequently used stock apps on iPhones.

 Make calls from Home screen

-Pressing the app’s Home screen icon lightly puts up a 3D Touch shortcut menu which includes your top three favorite people along with an option to create a new contact from scratch.
-Choosing any person in the shortcut menu will instantly place a call to their mobile phone number you added to Phone’s Favorites.
+Pressing the app’s Home screen icon lightly puts up a 3D Touch shortcut menu which includes your top four favorite people along with an option to view your most recent call, search for a contact, create a new contact from scratch, or view your most recent voicemail.
+Choosing any person in the shortcut menu will instantly contact them in the favorite method of contact set by you.

 How to select contacts for 3D Touch shortcut menu

 As mentioned, Phone’s shortcut menu lists the top four contacts from your Favorites.
 To personalize the shortcut menu, just rearrange the order of your favorite contacts within the Phone app.